catarak/creating-digital-instruments-in-max/README.md

   * Delay
   * Filtering
   * Presets
+* ~10 min - Break
-* ~30 min - Recording with Audacity
+* ~30 min - Recording with Audacity & Group Projects
+  * You can create your own sound files with Audacity
+  * Working in groups of 2, make a patch that expands upon the techniques we just learned.
+You can either use a provided sound file, or make your own.

 #### Part 2
 * ~30 min - Vocoder patch
 * ~30 min - Sequencer patch
-* ~30 min - Integrate a controller/Create custom interface
+* ~20 min - Integrate a controller/Create custom interface
+  *
+* ~10 min - Break
 * ~30 min - Free play

 ## Materials Needed & Exercises To Do Before Class